lisr-pcx/on-board-tips/docs/git_basics.md

 # Git basics

-Three good reasons for use a version control software on daily basis:
+Three good reasons for using a version control software on daily basis:

 + backup of your source code
 + keep track of code changes (history)
 + force to apply a workflow when working in team

 Choose the tool that best fits your habits.
 I suggest **Git** because it's widely used, powerful, and easy to integrate on most IDE.
-There are also a lot of website that offer free online storage for your opensource projects.
+There are also a lot of website that offer free online storage for your git repository projects.

 ## Overview